silverstripe/silverstripe-travis-support/README.md

-# Howto: Continuous Integration for SilverStripe Modules with Travis and Composer
+# Travis Integration for SilverStripe Modules

 ## Introduction

-[Travis](http://travis-ci.org] is an open source platform for [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration), which mostly means running your unit tests every time you commit to a codebase.
+[Travis](http://travis-ci.org) is an open source platform for [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration), which mostly means running your unit tests every time you commit to a codebase.
 The platform is free for open source projects, and integrates nicely with Github.

-In this guide, we'll show you how to set up a SilverStripe module to work with Travis across multiple branches, and different dependencies managed through [Composer](http://getcomposer.org).
+Since each SilverStripe module needs to be tested within a SilverStripe project, there's a bit of setup work required on top of the standard [Composer](http://getcomposer.org) dependency management.

+The scripts allow you to test across multiple branches, and rewrite the `composer.json` to match dependencies.
 The scripts will test your module against multiple core releases, as well as multiple databases (if supported).
 See it in action on the ["translatable" module](https://travis-ci.org/silverstripe/silverstripe-translatable/).